PabloPiaggi/masterclass-22-12/README.md

 This equation is an approximation and rests on several assumptions, yet it tells us that the chemical potential is the slope of the FES with respect to N.

-The files to perform a biased coexistence simulation with 2048 atoms can be found in the folder 3-biased-coexistence/2048atoms/400K.
+The files to perform a biased coexistence simulation with 2048 atoms can be found in the folder ```3-biased-coexistence/2048atoms/400K```.
 The LAMMPS input script start.lmp will do a lot of things automatically for us:
 - Create a bcc crystal and equilibrate it in NPT
 - Determine the equilibrium box dimensions and fix the lengths in x and y to their equilibrium value at the simulated temperature
 - Replicate the crystal along the z axis and melt half of the crystal in the box
-- Equilibrate the liquid-solid surface under the constraint of having around half the atoms with solid-like environments in the N$P_z$T ensemble
+- Equilibrate the liquid-solid surface under the constraint of having around half the atoms with solid-like environments in the NPzT ensemble
-- Production run with a bias potential in the N$P_z$T ensemble
+- Production run with a bias potential in the NPzT ensemble

 The equilibration under a constraint is done using the following PLUMED input found on plumed.equil.dat,
 ```